 Due to the increased workload, we regret that express processing CANNOT BE DONE ON THE SAME DAY.

-Regular processing: For regular processing, applicants may return to the Embassy to claim the processed document after 5 working days or have it mailed back to them by providing a self-addressed prepaid or stamped envelope.
+Regular processing: For regular processing, applicants may return to the Embassy to claim the processed document after five (5) working days or have it mailed back through a self-addressed pre-paid return envelope.

 Affidavit of Lost Passport (PDF)